- 31 May 2023

 - 1 Minute to read

 Payment methods are integrations with payment providers that let you process and automate customer payments.
-You can enable one or more payment methods via Settings > Payments > Payment Methods on the Admin Panel.
+You can enable one or more payment methods via Settings > Payments and currency > Payment methods on the Admin Panel.

 Nexudus offers integrations with over 100 payment providers.
 Your business location determines which payment methods are available to you and your customers.
 Available Payment Gateways by Country lists the providers you can enable for your space based on where your location.